kilipan/nasin-toki/README.md

 Examples:
 `mi pali ala` - "I will not work."
 `jan ala li lon tomo ni` - "Nobody is in this house."
-`sina utala ala e waso suli` - "You don't fight the horse-sized duck."
+`sina utala ala e waso suli` - "You didn't fight the horse-sized duck."
 `ilo li tawa e jan ala` - "The tool moves non-persons."
 (Maybe it's a conveyor belt in a factory.)

 ### multiple modifiers
 If multiple modifiers are present they all apply to the head of the phrase.
-We can simply append modifiers like `X Y Z` is an `X` that is related to `Y` and to `Z` The order in which modifiers is not strictly important, but it can be used to highlight the earlier modifiers.
+We can simply append additional modifiers.
+Thus, `X Y Z` is an `X` that is related to `Y` and to `Z`.
+The order in which modifiers is not strictly important, but it can be used to highlight those modifiers that are closer to the head.

 Examples:
 `soweli suli pimeja` - "dark big animal"
 `jan lawa pona` - "good lead-person"

 ### the particle `pi`